quicbit-js/qb-standard/doc/styles-changed-or-removed.md

   const id =    1234    // ✗ avoid
   const id = 1234       // ✓ ok
   ```
-   Why?
+   Why not enforced?
 Not a significant readability or safety concern.
 Agree it can
    be annoying when over-applied, but in some cases, alignment can help readability:

 ```js